PippoRJ/hugo-refresh/README.md

 * The `.sass` files are now processed with `resources.ExecuteAsTemplate` so that it is possible to use variables from the `config.yaml`.

-* An option in the config.yaml was added to confifure the font-family for the navbar, sidebar and content of the page.
+* An option in the config.yaml was added to configure the font-family for the navbar, sidebar and content of the page.

 * [Bulma](https://bulma.io/) (the css framework the theme is based on) is now updated to version 0.7.5 because in the new version the class _content_ has a separate style to allow modification that will impact only the contents of the posts.